-[Note: In order to expedite matters the Association should submit readily available documentation in support of this paragraph.
-Supporting documentation will vary depending on scheme type but should, as a minimum, include a Consultant’s or Technical Agent’s report confirming that the scheme represents value for money.
-Where submitted documentation does not contain sufficient detail to permit assessment the NIHE (DPG) will contact the Association].
+The Association shall provide reasons for the scheme costs exceeding TCI including confirmation that other properties of a similar quality were not available in in the required location, which met the housing need and had costs that did not exceed TCI.
+In order to expedite matters the Association should submit readily available documentation in support of this paragraph.
+Supporting documentation should as a minimum, include a Consultant’s or Technical Agent’s report confirming that the scheme represents value for money.
+Where submitted documentation does not contain sufficient detail to permit assessment the NIHE (DPG) will contact the Association.

-Copy letter from JMA Partner confirming agreement in principle to enter into a JMA.
+A copy of the letter from the JMA Partner confirming agreement in principle to enter into a JMA.

 The Project Approval (Form NT2/TA2) will set out any specific conditions attached to the approval, which have to be met by the Association.